Red Bull Racing is currently one of the top teams in Formula One. The team competes under the name Oracle Red Bull Racing.

 About Red Bull Racing

 Sebastian’s third consecutive World Championship didn’t come as easy as his 2010 win.
-Although Red Bull had two wins by their two respective drivers in the first half of the season.
+However, Red Bull had two wins by their respective drivers in the first half of the season.
 It wasn’t until the second half of the 2011 season that Red Bull began to dominate the track in the RB8, leading them to win the Constructors Championship for the third year in a row.

-At the end of 2014, Vettel was replaced by Daniil Hvyat for the 2015 season.The 2015 season wasn’t how Red Bull had hoped with Ricciardo and Hvyat’s performance.
-The drivers failed to win any races that season and only managed to place on the podium twice.
+At the end of 2014, Vettel was replaced by Daniil Hvyat for the 2015 season.
+The 2015 season wasn’t how Red Bull had hoped with Ricciardo and Hvyat’s performance.
+The drivers failed to win any races that season and were only placed on the podium twice.
 The season ended with the team dropping to fourth place in the standings.
 Red Bull now found itself at its lowest placing since 2008.

 Red Bull Racing F1 Drivers